joliva/XChatterPi/README.md

 ```

 ### Audio Processing Daemon
-Monitor a directory for wav files and automatically process them:
+Monitor a directory for wav files and automatically process them with XChatterPi:
 ```bash
 python3 src/daemon.py /path/to/watch/directory
 ```